stacklio/stackl/docs/content/advanced/architecture.md

 An **Operator** is an entity that uses the STACKL API to make requests and receives the result or a confirmation in return.
 Requests can be queries for information, retrieving documents, storing or changing documents, and application orchestration.
-A operator can be anything that is capable of issuing HTTP requests, including other tools or actual users.
+A operator can be anything that is capable of issuing HTTP requests, including other tools or real-life users.

 The **API Interface** is a frontend for access to STACKL and ensures requests are authorized, submitted to STACKL as tasks, and the result delivered back to the requestor.
 This API is based on HTTP and REST and provides a web frontend.